FBW23/deployment-guide/README.md

 Branch: hash-router

 BrowserRouter causes problems because it generates urls with subpaths, which a server interprets as "subfolders" that it tries to lookup.
 And fails miserably.
-Because it doesn't know about this "single page" thing and that all traffic needs to get routes to the index.html page.
+Because it doesn't know about this "single page" thing and that all incoming traffic needs to get forwarded to the index.html page.
+The React Dev Server knows and does it for us in the background.
+But "normal" static servers, like GitHub Pages, do not know.

 HashRouter provides us with the hack of just ONE route and passing the route "secrectly" inside a hash.
 React router will correctly interpret this hash as route information and your routing will work smoothly.